THE YACHT

 Power production and storage.

-There are two wet cell battery banks aboard, one for service and an other for the main engine and the bow thruster.
-The service battery bank has a capacity of 675 Ah and the starter battery has about 800 cold cranking amps (CCA).
+There are two wet cell battery banks aboard, one for service and another for the main engine and the bow thruster.
+The service battery bank (11/2010) has a capacity of 675 Ah and the starter battery (11/2014) has about 840 cold cranking amps (CCA).
 These are two separate systems.
 They are charged in several ways.
 The main engine charges the service batteries by a 120 Amp and the start battery by a 35 Amp alternator.
-With shore power connected the service batteries can be charged by an 80 Amp Mastervolt Chargemaster battery charger (new installation in November 2010).
-Then there is an Ampair 100 wind generator with a switch through which either bank can be charged.
-Last but not least there are two solar panels rated at 106 W connected to the service bank.
-All charging devices have voltage regulators but there is also a device with which the regulator for the engine charge of the service batteries can be by-passed if higher voltages are desired.
+With shore power connected the service batteries can be charged by an 80 Amp Mastervolt Chargemaster battery charger (11/2010).
+Then there is an Ampair 100 wind generator (factory over-hauled 11/2011).
+Last but not least there are two solar panels rated at 2x100 W (new 2/2012) connected to the service bank.
+All charging devices have voltage regulators but there is also an 'Auto-Mac' device with which the regulator for the engine charge of the service batteries can be by-passed if higher voltages are desired.
 This may be the case when there is a heavy load on the batteries (usually the fridge compressor) at the same time as they need to be charged or when equalizing them.
-It is also useful if there would be any problems with the regulator because the alternators voltage output may be manually controlled.
-Many voltage- and Amp-meters etc. are installed to help us to monitor the operations of the electrical systems.
+It is also useful if there would be any problems with the regulator because the service alternator's voltage output may be manually controlled.
+Several voltage- and Amp-meters etc. are in place to help us to monitor the operations of the electrical systems.

 Lighting.

-One berth light over each berth and necessary dome lights overhead, mirror lights in the heads, fluorescent tubes above the galley counter and rheostat-controlled indirect lighting in the saloon and the master’s cabin.
-Hanging lamp and reading spotlights in the saloon.
-Red night lights at the floor level in the saloon and in the navigation area and also overhead at chart table help to protect eye sight during night passages.
-Water tight bulkhead lights are installed in the forepeak and the lazzarette and bulkheads lights in sail stove (1) and engine room (2).
-There are four deck illuminating spreader lights in both main mast and mizzen and also masthead lights at each mast.
+Most of the interior lighting was upgraded to LED units in November 2011.
+One LED berth light over each berth and necessary dome lights overhead, mirror LED-ramps in the heads, LED-ramps and LED spots above the galley counter and LED indirect lighting in the saloon and the master’s cabin.
+Hanging ceiling lamp, 4 LED ceiling lights and reading LED spotlights in the saloon.
+Red LED night lights at the floor level in the saloon and in the navigation area and also overhead at chart table help to protect night vision during night passages.
+Water tight bulkhead lights are installed in the forepeak and the lazzarette and bulkheads lights in sail stove.
+There are two halogen lights in the engine room.
+Four spreader lights in main mast and mizzen illuminates the deck area.
+Finally, there is a courtesy boarding light on the transom illuminating the area of the boarding ladder.

 Navlights.

-In addition to the mandatory navigation lights, i.e. red and green side lights on pulpit, white stern light on pushpit and white "steaming light" on the forward side of the main mast there is a "red over green" combination (seldom seen on small pleasure yachts, see Col. Regs.
-Rule 12c) on the main mast above the spreaders and also a tricolor at the main masthead.
-Using this tricolor aboard Scorpio (which is longer that 12 meters) is really not in accordance with the international regulations, but we think it is useful both for better visibility in high seas and/or to reduce battery consumption (because there is only one bulb instead of three when using the side-stern-light combination).
+In addition to the mandatory navigation lights, i.e. red and green side lights on pulpit, white stern light on pushpit and white "steaming light" on the forward side of the main mast, there is a "red over green" combination set (seldom seen on small pleasure yachts, see Col. Regs.
+Rule 12c) on the main mast above the spreaders and also a "tricolor" at the main masthead.
+Using this tricolor aboard Scorpio (which is longer that 12 meters) is really not in accordance with the international regulations, but we think it is at times useful both for better visibility in high seas and/or to reduce battery consumption (because there is only one bulb instead of three when using the side-stern-light combination).
 We also carry a handheld 12 V-operated 1.000.000 candlepower spotlight, which gives around 13 times more light than the headlights of a car.
 Once we avoided to be run over by a freighter by pointing this spotlight right towards the bridge!
+We also have a powerful rechargeable handheld LED-spotlight.
+There are anchoring lights at both main and mizzen mastheads.

 [Top of page]